 Whose Commission on Pornography?

 Remember the Reagan Administration’s obsession with pornography?
 The Attorney General’s Commission on Pornography (usually referred to as the Meese Commission) and the results that it published in 1986 (usually referred to as the Meese Report)?
-A commission consisted of of men and women with conservative social values and even law enforcement backgrounds.
+A commission consisted of men and women with conservative social values and even law enforcement backgrounds.

 “The Justice Department recently appointed a Commission with the mandate to overturn the 1970 Presidential Commission on Pornography’s finding that there is no evidence of a link between sexually explicit materials and delinquent or criminal behavior.”